 Unable to order online?

-If you cannot create a myGovID or QGov account or access online services to request a transcript or audio, you will need to complete one of the Request for Transcript forms, listed above.
+If you cannot create a myGovID or QGov account or access online services to request a transcript or audio, you will need to complete one of the Request for Transcript forms, listed below.
 If you are unable to access this form online, you can request a copy of the form by calling 1800 842 122, available Monday to Friday 8:30am – 4:00pm (excluding Queensland public holidays) or by visiting a Courthouse.

 Receiving your product